 - Personal Care Attendants (PCAs) should complete Form 2521 on the OHA Enrollment Forms and should follow the instructions on the form to fax it to Provider Enrollment.

 - Please include email address, phone number and mailing address when making updates!
 The PTC Project may need to send you critical information about the project.
 We also need to load the correct addresses and phone numbers into OR PTC DCI.

 How can I learn more and get involved?

-- Review the Stakeholder Materials section of this website to learn about the information that has been provided to various groups that are impacted by the PTC Project so far.
+- Review the Learning Materials section of this website to access all materials and translated versions that have been provided to various groups so far.